blog

 Why Ischemia Is So Dangerous in Dermal Filler Treatments

 Ischemia is not simply reduced blood flow.
-It is a state in which tissue begins to suffer injury due to lack of oxygen and nutrients.
-Unlike other tissues in the body that may tolerate temporary ischemia, facial tissues have limited reserves.
+It is a state where tissue suffers injury from lack of oxygen and nutrients.
+Unlike other tissues, facial tissues have limited reserves.

-The lips, in particular, are highly metabolic and dependent on continuous perfusion.
+The lips are highly metabolic and depend on continuous perfusion.
 When ischemia occurs in lip tissue, cellular injury can begin within minutes.

-The danger lies not only in the initial occlusion but in the biological cascade that follows.
+The danger lies in both the initial occlusion and the biological cascade that follows.

 The Immediate Tissue Response to Vascular Occlusion

-When blood flow is interrupted, the first change that occurs is hypoxia.
-Oxygen delivery to cells decreases, and cells shift from aerobic to anaerobic metabolism.
-This process is inefficient and produces lactic acid as a byproduct.
+When blood flow stops, the first change is hypoxia.
+Oxygen delivery to cells decreases.
+Cells shift from aerobic to anaerobic metabolism.
+This process is inefficient and produces lactic acid.

-As lactic acid accumulates, tissue pH drops.
-This acidic environment interferes with cellular enzymes and damages cell membranes.
-At the same time, waste products are no longer cleared effectively due to impaired circulation.
+As lactic acid builds up, tissue pH drops.
+This acidic environment damages cellular enzymes and cell membranes.
+Waste products are no longer cleared due to poor circulation.

-Clinically, this early phase may present as pain, blanching, or subtle color changes.
+Clinically, this early phase may show as pain, blanching, or subtle color changes.
 These are the earliest warning signs injectors may observe.

 All images used under license from Canva. © APT Medical Aesthetics, 2026.
 All rights reserved.